 St. James’ Anglican Church

 Another quick highlight is St. James’ Anglican Church, an eye-catching structure often photographed and featured in travel guides.
-With just 10 minutes, it’s perfect for snapping a few pictures and learning a bit about local religious architecture.
+With just 10 minutes, it’s great for snapping a few pictures and learning a bit about local religious architecture.

 Peggy’s Cove: The Iconic Lighthouse